Kreitos13/Kreitos13/README.md

 <img align="center" style="margin-bottom:100px" width=100% src="https://github.com/Kreitos13/Kreitos13/assets/128733106/fa1e94dd-f0cb-4047-bee5-36ef9cbdd9a2">

 <h4 align="center">
 Welcome to my GitHub space🤗!
-I'm a passionate student in the field of cybersecurity👨‍💻, exploring the vast world of information security and data protection🛡️🔐🌐👨‍💻.</h4>
+I'm a passionate student in the field of cybersecurity👨‍💻, exploring the vast world of information security and data protection🛡️🔐🌐.</h4>

 ## About Me

-I'm currently immersed in my academic journey as a cybersecurity student.
+I'm currently immersed in my academic journey as a cybersecurity student🎓.
 My fascination with the digital realm and the desire to contribute to a safer environment drive me in this exciting endeavor.

 ## Areas of Interest